 - Exercise, especially bicycling, with incorrect form

 When you seek help from a pelvic floor physical therapist in Brooklyn, you first get an examination to discover which muscles are causing your medical condition.
-Only then can your therapist design a pelvic floor dysfunction treatment or pelvic floor pt plan suitable for your age, weight and goal.
-There are any options for treatment modalities; you may need a combination of treatments.
+Only then can your therapist design a pelvic floor dysfunction treatment or pelvic floor pt plan suitable for your age, weight, and goal.
+There are many options for treatment modalities; you may need a combination of pelvic floor therapy treatments.

 Treating Your Pelvic Floor Muscles with Physical Therapy (PT)

 Your pelvic floor therapy often starts with education.
 You’ll learn about the pelvic floor pt, surrounding organs and where the pelvic muscles are situated in your body, as well as what caused the dysfunction.

-Your physical therapist helps you understand why certain actions — like clenching your buttocks or not relieving yourself when you need to go — can aggravate your condition and lead to incontinence.
+Your pelvic floor pt physical therapist helps you understand why certain actions — like clenching your buttocks or not relieving yourself when you need to go — can aggravate your condition and lead to incontinence.
 Visit pelvic floor therapy specialists or pelvic floor pt’s to prevent this from occurring.

 - Pelvic floor muscle training.
 These strategic exercises train your pelvic muscles to respond appropriately.
 Along with breathing exercises, you learn how to contract and relax your pelvic muscles through repetition.